commotum/4D/Notes/Vision/Follow-Up.md

 If a practitioner wanted a system that can perform **all distinct tasks evaluated in this paper**, how many **separately trained model instances** would be required?

 - Do **not** count ablations, architectural variants, backbones, or experimental configurations as separate models **unless** they are required to perform different tasks.
-- **Important clarification:** If a task requires training or adding a **task-specific head, decoder, output module, or extension** (even when built on a shared or frozen backbone), it **counts as a separate trained model instance** for the purposes of this analysis.
+- If a task requires training or adding a **task-specific head, decoder, output module, or extension** (even when built on a shared or frozen backbone), it **counts as a separate trained model instance** for the purposes of this analysis.

 ### Please report (with citations):